-With new regulations soon coming into play governing operational resilience within the UK financial services sector, we take a closer look at what operational resilience is, why the regulations are being implemented, and how digital tools can help.
-We also consider the impact they could have on organisations around the globe.
+With the introduction of new regulations governing operational resilience within the UK financial services sector, we take a closer look at what operational resilience is, why the regulations have been implemented, and how digital tools can help.
+We also consider the impact they will have on organisations around the globe.

 What is operational resilience?